mozilla/version-control-tools/docs/hgmozilla/extensions.rst

 Mercurial ships with some extensions that enable alternate workflows.
 These include:

-mq
-   Treat commits like a stack of patches and work on single patches at a time. shelve
+shelve
    Enables uncommitted work to be saved to a standalone file without being committed to the repository.